-1. This Unified Interpretation is to be uniformly implemented for ships contracted for construction on or after 1 July 2009.

-2. The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
-For further details regarding the date of "contract for construction", refer to IACS Procedural Requirement (PR) No. 29.
+- 1. This interpretation is implemented for ships contracted for construction on or after 1 July 2009. - 2.
+The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
+For further details regarding the date of "contract for construction", refer to TL- PR 29.